TheTrustedComputer/Four-The-Win/README.md

 ## Compilation Instructions
 ### Linux
 I have attached a Makefile for easy compiling as any C99+ compiler and GNU Make are the only dependencies required.
-I recommend GCC for compilation.
+I recommend GCC for compilation because of its lazy memory allocation.
 Open a terminal emulator of your choice and type the following commands below excluding the dollar prompt.
 ```
 $ git clone https://github.com/TheTrustedComputer/Four-The-Win
 $ cd Four-The-Win